 As the senior video journalist at the Fort Worth Star-Telegram, he reports, shoots, and edits documentaries for Star-Telegram.com.
 In 2016 he was voted Digital Story-Telling All Star for his doc-series Titletown, TX which chronicled the dream season of the state champion Aledo Bearcats.
-The series would go on to win two Edward R. Murrow awards for Excellence in Innovation and Excellence in Video.
+The series would go on to win three Emmy’s at the Lone Star Emmy awards in 2017, the 2017 OJA Award for Excellence in Innovation and Digital Storytelling, two Edward R. Murrow awards for Excellence in Innovation and Excellence in Video.
 It also picked up first place from the APME for best use of video by a news organization in Texas.

 Since joining the Star-Telegram in 2013, as the founding member of the newsroom’s video operation, Christopher has produced more than 400 original videos covering such wide-ranging topics as college and professional sports, police violence and the Black Lives Matter movement, the abduction of McClatchy journalist Austin Tice, the 2016 presidential campaign and the tragic Dallas police shooting of 2016.

 He is currently chronicling the inaugural football season of the Texas Wesleyan University Rams in a 6-part docuseries set to air on Star-Telegram.com later this winter.

 His work has also appeared in Indigenous Media’s 60 Second Docs, AJ+, Washington Post, Discovery Channel, AFP, The Weather Channel, Bleacher Report, SBNation and many others.

 Prior to joining the Star-Telegram, he was an aerospace engineer at Bell Helicopter.
 With the support of his wife, Stephanie, and three children, Cole, Simone and Mia, he walked away from the comfort and safety of his engineering job to pursue his passion as a storyteller.